shawnbyday/GTNH-InGame-Info-XML-Configs/README.md

 A collection of helpful InGame Info XML configs for GT New Horizons.

-1. Simply drop the InGameInfo.xml file int your config folder.
+1. Simply drop the THEMENAME.xml file into your config folder.
 2. Load your world.
 3. Type: /igi load InGameInfo.xml

+If you wish to create an InGame Info (IGI) overlay please add the following xml comment to the top of the xml configuration file: <!-- Theme: NAME Author: YOURNAME/GITHUB Version: VERSION -->

+Name your file the same name as your theme.
+You can view one of the other themes for an example.

+You're free to use any versioning scheme you wish, however the default scheme will be major/minor.
+Examples: 1.0, 1.2, 3.9.